 The Alps, Switzerland

 With its ridiculously scenic mountains and landscapes topped with snow, the Swiss Alps would have to be in contention for the best road trip in Europe, all year round.
-And as with most road trip destinations, there are specific and signposted routes (in this case the Grand Tour of Switzerland) which can be followed, or like us just roam them alone.
-As the scenery is almost always immensely beautiful throughout.
-From Lake Geneva to the highest peaks of Europe.
+And as with most road trip destinations, there are specific and signposted routes (in this case the Grand Tour of Switzerland) which can be followed on a Switzerland tour package, or like us just just roam them alone.
+The scenery is pretty much immensely beautiful throughout Switzerland from Lake Geneva to the highest peaks of Europe.
 However it is undoubtedly the most expensive destination on this list for Self Drive Holidays in Europe, and the highest peaks and scenery of Switzerland will always be better covered by trains and cablecars.

 The Pyrenees, Spain